vanHeemstraDesigns/CreationsEcosystem/README.md

 As well as the Apple Style Guide which we will soon customize for Creations Ecosystem [http://help.apple.com/asg/mac/2013/]

+## Startup Design Framework

 Consider using the prefab components of Startup Framework [http://designmodo.com/startup/]

+Startup Design Framework contains components and complex blocks which can easily be integrated into almost any design.
+All of these components are made in the same style, and can easily be integrated into projects, allowing us to create hundreds of solutions for your future projects. [http://designmodo.github.io/startup-demo/]

+Download the demo fro free [https://github.com/designmodo/startup-demo/archive/master.zip]

+In other words, make this repository follow the structure of Startup Design Framework [https://github.com/designmodo/startup-demo]